Rotation government: Characteristics under the 2020 amendments

-The law stipulates that "the number of ministers identified as having an affinity for the prime minister will be equal to the number of ministers who are identified as having an affinity for the alternate prime minister; However, if the number of ministers shall not be equal, the government will establish a voting mechanism according to which the voting power of all the prime minister-affiliated ministers shall be equal to the voting power of all the alternate-prime minister-affiliated ministers, or rules on how decisions will be taken to ensure such a ratio."
-The alternate-prime minister shall be acting prime minister.
+The law stipulated that "the number of ministers identified as having an affinity for the prime minister will be equal to the number of ministers who are identified as having an affinity for the alternate prime minister; However, if the number of ministers shall not be equal, the government will establish a voting mechanism according to which the voting power of all the prime minister-affiliated ministers shall be equal to the voting power of all the alternate-prime minister-affiliated ministers, or rules on how decisions will be taken to ensure such a ratio."
+The alternate-prime minister would be acting prime minister.

-Some of the clauses in Basic Law: The Government dealing with the incumbent prime minister will also apply to the alternate prime minister, including Clause 18 (d), which stipulates that the prime minister's term expires upon his conviction in a final judgment on an offense in which he is infamous.
-The Basic Law stipulates that when the prime minister is convicted as aforesaid, the alternate prime minister will replace him, and when the alternate prime minister is convicted as aforesaid, the government will not be deemed to have resigned.
+Some of the articles in Basic Law: The Government dealing with the incumbent prime minister also applied to the alternate prime minister, including Article 17(d) which stipulates that the prime minister's term expires upon his conviction in a final judgment on an offence involving moral turpitude.
+In that situation the alternate prime minister would have replaced him; if the alternate prime minister had the same legal status the government would not be deemed to have resigned.

+The amendments which established the alternation government mechanism were repealed in May 2025, with effect from the 26th Knesset.